openharmony/docs/en/application-dev/reference/apis/js-apis-cardEmulation.md

 ### transmit<sup>9+</sup>

-transmit(response: number[]): Promise\<void>;
+transmit(response: number[]): Promise\<void>

-Sends a response to the peer card reader.
-This API is used only for declaration and cannot be used currently.
+Transmits APDU data to the peer card reader.
+This API uses a promise to return the result.
+The application calls this API only after receiving the APDU data sent by the card reader via [on](#on8).

 **Required permissions**: ohos.permission.NFC_CARD_EMULATION